‘Pawn Stars ‘Chumlee Shown Original Bonnie And Clyde Handwritten Memoirs: Will Rick Harrison Buy Them?

 This includes the original Superman costume worn by Christopher Reeve, and the white Bronco that O.J.
 Simpson made famous.
 Rick Harrison passed on both items, so it is hard to know if he will purchase the Bonnie and Clyde handwritten memoirs.
 As always, it has to be a good deal where he can make some money.

-Pawn Star will air on Monday on the History Channel.
-The episode “Pawnie and Clyde” also includes a set of illustrations from Disney’s iconic Sleeping Beauty, some “flashy” door handles from an old Vegas hotel, as well as “an original version” of The Game of Life,” which is a “device” used for gold mining.
+Pawn Stars will air on Monday on the History Channel.
+The episode “Pawnie and Clyde” also includes a set of illustrations from Disney’s iconic Sleeping Beauty, some “flashy” door handles from an old Vegas hotel, and “an original version” of The Game of Life,” which is a “device” used for gold mining.

 Do you think Chumlee’s boss Rick Harrison will buy the Bonnie and Clyde handwritten memoir on Pawn Stars?